TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 WHEREAS, on January 25, 2013, during his speech at the Massachusetts Municipal Association

-stated he would right for his tax increase and asked city and town leaders to Support this increase; and
+stated he would right for his tax increase and asked city and town leaders to support this increase; and

 officials in the surrounding communities to oppose any income tax increase.